jeremygoldman/DownCloud/README.md

 _All credit for Selenium should go to the team at [SeleniumHQ](http://www.seleniumhq.org/) for their great web browser automation tools, although I am definitely not using the tools for their intended purpose (web testing)_

-_All credit for Python should go to Guido van Rossum, who created the language_
+_All credit for Python should go to Guido van Rossum, for creating the language_

-_All credit for computers should go to the 1946 ENIAC team at the University of Illinois, Urbana-Champaign_
+_All credit for computers should go to the 1946 ENIAC team for creating the first computer_

 _All other credit should go to my parents, Josh and Judy, for creating the developer_